Dav-alo/Dav-alo/README.md

 - 👋 Hi, I’m @Dav-alo
-- 👀 I’m interested in ...
+- 👀 I’m interested in CyberSecurity, CTF , Crypto , Pentesting , Bug Bounty , Cyber Threat Intellegince and Cryptos!!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning a Major in Cybersecurity and Networking
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Major Cibersecurity Brands
-- 📫 How to reach me ...
+- 📫 How to reach me davidalexram-hotmail.com

 <!---
 Dav-alo/Dav-alo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.